mccoyJosh/ClassInfo/SDEV120/M01/Day1/4_psuedocode_intro.md

 - write

-# A few additional things the book desiress
+# A few additional things the book desires

 ## indention